gjwdyk/NGINX-Notes/NMS-Instance-Manager/KeyCloak/KeyCloak.md

 ubuntu@Client:~$
 ```

-There is alternative to obtain only one particular Client when querying the KeyCloak Admin API, such as described in second line below.
+There is alternative to obtain only one particular Client when querying the KeyCloak Admin API (i.e. try to skip the ClientID and try to go directly to Client's Secret), such as described in second line below.
 However, unfortunately the return value is encapsulated in an array; i.e. the return value is an array containing only one json object of type 'Client'.

 ```